shwezin-coder/Kdrama-Data-Analysis/README.md

 ## Results

-Check the `Results` directory for visualizations and tabular presentations.
+Check the `Results` in Jupyter notebook file.

 ## Contributing